BostonvsSan Diego

 Key Cost Differences

-Dining out in Boston is notably more expensive compared to San Diego.
-An inexpensive restaurant meal costs $20 in Boston versus $18 in San Diego.
+Dining out in Boston costs about the same compared to San Diego.
+An inexpensive restaurant meal costs $22 in Boston versus $18 in San Diego.

 Public transportation in Boston is more expensive, with monthly passes at $90 compared to $72 in San Diego.